 By September 15 Review prior year's evaluation and initiatives.
 Develop current year's initiatives, if any.
-When appropriate, district goals and district objectives should be integrated into initiatives.
+When appropriate, district goals and district phiestives should be integrated into initiatives. goals and district objectives should be integrated into initiatives.
 Initiatives need to support integrated planning and the district's goals when applicable.
 Enter routine business and initiatives into TracDat.
 By May 1 Each individual member completes the confidential survey of their respective governance group's work during the academic year.
 Surveys are submitted to the Office of Research, Planning and Institutional Effectiveness.
 Compiled survey results are sent to the co-chairs of each governance group.
 By May 30 Governance group co-chairs enter the Year-End Governance Evaluation into TracDat.
 Co-chairs review the Year-End Governance Evaluation and survey results with the respective governance group.
 Year-End Governance Evaluations and survey results are forwarded to the respective senate.
-By August 15 District Governance Senate and Academic Senate co-chairs consolidate the evaluations to create their respective Year-End Governance Reports.
+By August 15 the respective senate.
+District Governance Senate and Academic Senate co-chairs by August 15 consolidate the evaluations to create their respective Year-End Governance Reports.
 The final reports may include recommendations for improvements in processes.
-District Governance Senate and Academic Senate post the Year-End Governance Reports online and the Superintendent /President distributes the reports to the Board of Trustees for information.
+District Governance Senate and Academic Senate post the Year-End Governance Reports online and the Superintendent /President distributes the reports to the Board of Trustees for information. and the reports to the Board of Trustees for Information.